 Students must complete either Thesis or Project.
-The first credit will be completed in either NUR604S Thesis Introductory Seminar or NUR605S Project Introductory Seminar; the remaining credits will be completed in either NUR604 Thesis or NUR605 Project.
+The first credit will be completed in NUR604S Thesis Introductory Seminar; the remaining 3 credits will be completed in NUR604 Thesis.
 The course may be completed over multiple terms of enrollment.
-A minimum of 4 and a maximum of 6 credits are required for completion of the Thesis/Project.
+A total of 4 credits are required for completion of the Thesis/Project.